 The actual Type of Standard values are only for information with the exception of 0 – Top Level Standard Category.
-If you are using Common Core standards that have been loaded with the Load CA Standards form, the Type of Standard should not be changed.
-The Common Core standards are imported with the appropriate type codes.
+If you are using state-defined standards that have been imported into Aeries then Type of Standard should not be changed.
+The state standards are imported with the appropriate type codes.
 The hierarchy is based on the relationships between the standards with the Category field.

-For local standards that are manually entered, it is suggested to use the type 0 Top Level Standard Category and for all sub-standards, use the Type of Standard of 4 - Detailed Standard.
+For local standards that are manually entered use the type 0 Top Level Standard Category and for all sub-standards use the Type of Standard of 4 - Detailed Standard.
 This format will allow the sub-standards to be linked to the top level or main standards.

 To allow this standard to have a single Mark Type that will be applied to all Terms, tab to Mark Type1 and select the Mark Type from the dropdown.
 To set up Mark Type2 click on the dropdown for that field and select code 2 - Effort, which is the default mark type label for this code.

 NOTE: Mark Type 2 can only be used when a code is set up in the Mark Type 1 field that is a value of 1.

-NOTE: When Mark Type 7 - Comment is attached to a standard the Standard title will not print on the report card.
+NOTE: When Mark Type 7 - Comment (Inline) is attached to a standard the Standard title will not print on the report card.
 There is a limit of 10 Comment standards/report card.